 Obesity isn’t a choice.

 While scientists today don’t have a consensus on what causes obesity, many think it is often caused by a number of underlying genetic or metabolic factors that cause people to gain weight or make them unable to lose weight.
 Genes control everything from a person’s ability to metabolize food to how full one feels after a meal.
 In some individuals, genetic factors can influence obesity by as much as 80%.
-Those who have greater genetic disposition toward obesity are not usually able to lose weight or maintain weight loss through diet and exercise alone.
-Studies have shown that for long-term success, chronically obese patients indeed require intervention beyond incorporating healthy diet and exercise into one’s lifestyle.
+Those who have a greater genetic disposition toward obesity are not usually able to lose weight or maintain weight loss through diet and exercise alone.
+Studies have shown that for long-term success, chronically obese patients indeed require intervention beyond incorporating a healthy diet and exercise into one’s lifestyle.
 Bariatric and other forms of gastric surgeries show the most salient results for long-term weight management.

 Treating obesity as a disease makes economic sense.

 Let’s take a closer look at why obesity should be identified as a disease: It is positively correlated with diseases that are highly expensive to treat, like kidney disease.
 Dialysis, a common treatment for kidney failure, costs an average of $72,000 per year, per patient.
 With nearly 500,000 individuals on dialysis in the US, it constitutes a significant cost burden for individuals, insurance companies, and the government.
 Sources estimate that obesity costs the US health system $173 billion a year.
 By defining obesity as a disease, cost-effective treatments for obesity – like consultations with a nutritionist, physical therapy, or even bariatric surgery – can help to circumvent cases (and therefore costs) of the diseases with which obesity is associated.
 As the old adage goes, an ounce of prevention is worth a pound of cure.
 As such, in the works are federal, evidenced-based dietary guidelines for infants, pregnant women and young children in an effort to prevent obesity.

 Obesity as a disease encourages treatment.

-While being overweight or obese can have a number of negative effects on overall health and quality of life, obesity is hardly a focus of medicine.
+While being overweight or obese can have a number of negative effects on overall health and quality of life, it is hardly a focus of medicine.
 Medical schools tend to focus on pathology, devoting little time to matters of nutrition and activity’s impact on health.
 This leaves physicians ill-equipped to advise their patients on such matters.
 As such, terming obesity a disease stands to restructure physicians’ values and learning on the topic.
 Designating obesity as a disease rather than a consequence of poor lifestyle may relieve the stigma surrounding it and encourage those affected to seek medical assistance, instead of avoiding appointments for fear of humiliation.
 It may provide doctors the opportunity to address such matters diplomatically and accurately, like by prescribing the diabetes drug Ozempic to induce weight loss, instead of equating obesity with lifestyle behavior, thereby leaving patients feeling fat-shamed, which has been found to promote weight gain, or wanting to avoid the issue altogether.

-Bottom Lines: Can obesity be kept at bay through healthy lifestyle choices, or does it require more comprehensive medical interventions for a sustainable cure?
+The Bottom Line: Can obesity be kept at bay through healthy lifestyle choices, or does it require more comprehensive medical interventions for a sustainable cure?
 With adult and childhood obesity cases rising across the globe, now is the crucial moment to decide.
-Do you think of obesity as a disease?
+Is obesity a disease or not?